 If you’re experiencing heel pain, it’s very likely you have plantar fasciitis, which is an inflammation of the fibrous tissue in the bottom of your foot.
-The experienced team at Kaplansky Foot and Ankle Centers in Columbus or Reynoldsburg, Ohio, which includes David Kaplansky, DPM, Isin A. Mustafa, DPM, and Anthony Cozzolino, DPM, can determine if your heel pain is due to plantar fasciitis and provide the most appropriate treatment.
+The experienced team at Kaplansky Foot and Ankle Centers in Columbus or Reynoldsburg, Ohio, which includes David Kaplansky, DPM and Anthony Cozzolino, DPM, can determine if your heel pain is due to plantar fasciitis and provide the most appropriate treatment.
 For an evaluation, schedule an appointment online or by phone today.

 Plantar fasciitis is an inflammation of the plantar fascia.
 “Plantar” means the bottom of the foot; “fascia” is a type of connective tissue, and “itis” means inflammation.

 Heel spurs are soft, bendable deposits of calcium that are the result of tension and inflammation in the plantar fascia attachment to the heel.
 Heel spurs don’t cause pain, but may be evidence that you have plantar fasciitis.